Curt Mallory: 2018

 The 2018 season featured the largest turnaround in all of the 2018 division I football season as Mallory led the Sycamores to a 7-4 regular season record, including a 5-3 conference record.
 Aided by a resurgence in the run-game, a solidified defense, and the emergence of Iowa transfer Ryan Boyle, Indiana State finished with a top 25 ranking by the end of the regular season.
-After beating Western Illinois (a team the Sycamores lost to 55-0 in 2017) 15-13 in the season finale, Mallory and Indiana State finished with their best record since the 2014 playoff run.
+After beating Western Illinois (a team the Sycamores lost to 55–0 in 2017) 15–13 in the season finale, Mallory and Indiana State finished with their best record since the 2014 playoff run.
 However, the Sycamores were left out of the 2018 FCS playoffs, but finished in 3rd place in the MVFC standings.

 2019

-Mallory, in his 3rd season as Indiana State’s head coach, led the sycamores’ to a 5-7 season (3-5 in MVC play).
+Mallory, in his 3rd season as Indiana State's head coach, led the sycamores’ to a 5–7 season (3-5 in MVC play).

 Personal

 In addition to his father Bill, Mallory's older brothers are also involved in coaching.
-Older brother Doug Mallory coaches defensive backs for the Atlanta Falcons in the NFL.
-Curt's eldest brother, Mike Mallory, also coaches in the NFL, currently serving as the assistant special teams coordinator with the Jacksonville Jaguars.
+Older brother Doug Mallory coaches defensive backs for the Baltimore Ravens in the NFL.
+Curt's eldest brother, Mike Mallory, also coached in the NFL, and now currently serves as a special teams analyst with the Michigan Wolverines.
 He has an older sister, Barb.

 He and his wife, Lori, have three children: James, Sammy, and Margo.

+Curt’s nephew Will Mallory is currently a TE for the Indianapolis Colts.